 Just your average PhD student using the internet to enhance their CV

-A travelogue through the big cities of Europe
+A travelogue through Europe and the UK

 A daily selection of the best content published on WordPress, collected for you by humans who love to read.